-What is a resident relative under personal injury protection coverage?
+What is personal injury protection (PIP)?

-What does personal injury protection coverage do?
+What does personal injury protection (PIP) cover?

-Personal injury protection (PIP or MEDEX) pays a per-person benefit amount for injuries you (the insured), and others specified in your policy, sustain in an auto accident.
+PIP insurance pays a per-person benefit for injuries you and others specified in your policy sustain in an auto accident.
 Basic personal injury car insurance coverage is for the insured’s own injuries on a first-party basis, without regard to fault.

 Parties typically covered by PIP include:

 - Passengers (if they don’t have their own PIP coverage to place a claim under)